styromaniac/YEAST/README.md

 1. [Install Black Box.](https://flathub.org/apps/com.raggesilver.BlackBox)

-2.Add Black Box to Steam.
+2. Add Black Box to Steam.

+3. Navigate to Black Box in your Steam library.

+4. Press on the gear icon.

+5. Change the name to YEAST

-3. Append to the end LAUNCH OPTIONS:
+6. Append to the end of the LAUNCH OPTIONS string:
 ```
 --command $HOME/Applications/YEAST.sh
 ```
+Now you can apply custom artwork using the Decky plugin SteamGridDB or right-clicking where the artwork is absent.

 YEAST will not redownload the same version of yuzu-ea.AppImage that's already installed, thus using minimal bandwidth while checking for newer releases.